 Tierra is the on-site vegetarian restaurant, open to non-guests, with a menu that rotates around local produce and Mayan-influenced cooking.
 It is not a Michelin-adjacent destination, but it is a legitimately good plant-based kitchen in a zone where most vegetarian food comes dressed up as luxury.
 If you are travelling on a mostly-plant diet, Tierra alone is a reason to consider Holistika over a beach property.

 Daily classes run across Hatha, Vinyasa and Kundalini.
-Rates start around $38 and peak near $135, which in 2026 Tulum is an outlier low.
+Even peak rates are an outlier low for 2026 Tulum.
 The Instagram following of 131,000 against twenty-four rooms explains why the wellness crowd keeps booking; the question is whether you want a hotel or a community.
 At Holistika you are opting into both whether you planned to or not.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.